 - No shoes or boots allowed on ice except unless approved by staff or during curling times.

-- No food, drinks and gum allowed on the ice surface.
+- No food, drinks and gum allowed on the rink or ice surface.

-- Skaters are not allowed to carry children or secondary items on the ice (cameras, handbags, strollers, etc.).
+- Skaters are not allowed to carry children or secondary items on the rink (cameras, handbags, strollers, etc.).

 - Skating in a manner that endangers or interferes with other skater’s safety or pleasure is not allowed.

 - Skaters shall be alert to other skaters at all times and yield to slower skaters.

 - Skaters must keep moving.
 No sitting, lying or resting on rink.

 - Roughness, excessive speeding, skating against the flow or weaving through other skaters is not allowed.

 - No horseplay while on the rink.
 This includes tag, chain skating, throwing snowballs, racing and intentionally sliding.